deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/lmi_input_output_schema.md

 ### Response Schema

-When not using streaming (this is the default), the response is returned as application/json content-type:
+When not using streaming (the default), the response is returned as application/json content-type:

 | Field Name       | Field Type          | Always Returned                           | Possible Values                                                                     |
 |------------------|---------------------|-------------------------------------------|-------------------------------------------------------------------------------------|